wallacegibbon/e-language-compiler/README.md

 ### Enum

 Enum is good, it brings better type checking to some extent.
 But on the other hand, everything will still work without `enum`.
-The preprocessor of E language support contant definition `#define xx xxx`, which has reduced the necessity of `enum`.
+The preprocessor of E language support constant definition `#define xx xxx`, which has reduced the necessity of `enum`.

 To keep things minimum, E language do not support `enum`, either.